 We sell certain of our accounts receivable on a non-recourse basis to third-party financial institutions.
 We record these transactions as sales of receivables and present cash proceeds as cash provided by operating activities in the Consolidated Condensed Statements of Cash Flows.
-Accounts receivable sold under non-recourse factoring arrangements were \$1.0 billion during the first six months of 2023, and we did not factor accounts receivable during the first six months of 2022.
+Accounts receivable sold under non-recourse factoring arrangements were \$1.5 billion during the first nine months of 2023.
 After the sale of our accounts receivable, we expect to collect payment from the customers and remit it to the third-party financial institution.